ayvazyan10/AmeriaBankvpos/contributing.md

 # Things you could do
 If you want to contribute but do not know where to start, this list provides some starting points.
-- Add license text
+- Add ability to Refund and cancel payments
-- Remove rewriteRules.php
+- Code refactoring also are welcome
-- Set up TravisCI, StyleCI, ScrutinizerCI
+- New features
-- Write a comprehensive ReadMe
+- Add php tests

 ## Pull Requests